 Radio Call Sign: November - Yankee - Echo - Uniform

-Tench Class Submarine: Laid down, 15 June 1945, at Portsmouth Navy Yard, Kittery, ME.; Launched, 21 May 1948; Commissioned USS Volador (SS-490), 1 October 1948; Converted to a Guppy II type submarine in 1948; Upgraded to Guppy III in 1963; Decommissioned and loaned to Italy on 18 August 1972, struck from the Naval Register, and transferred to Italy, 5 December 1977 as INS Gianfranco Gazzana Priaroggia (S-502).
+Tench Class Submarine: Laid down, 15 June 1945, at Portsmouth Navy Yard, Kittery, ME.; Launched, 21 May 1948; Commissioned USS Volador (SS-490), 1 October 1948; Converted to a Guppy II type submarine in 1948; Upgraded to Guppy III in 1963; Decommissioned and loaned to Italy on 18 August 1972, struck from the Naval Register, and transferred to Italy, 5 December 1977 as Gianfranco Gazzana Priaroggia (S-502).
 Stricken 31 May 1981.

-Partial data submitted by Ron Reeves, HTC, USNR (ret.)
+Partial data submitted by Ron Reeves (of blessed memory)

-Specifications: Displacement, Surfaced: 1,570 t., Submerged: 2,414 t.; Length 311' 8"; Beam 27' 4"; Draft 15' 3"; Speed, Surfaced 20.25 kts, Submerged 8.75 kts; Cruising Range, 11,000 miles surfaced at 10kts; Submerged Endurance, 48 hours at 2kts; Operating Depth, 400 ft; Complement 7 Officers 69 Enlisted; Armament, ten 21" torpedo tubes, six forward, four aft, 24 torpedoes, one 5"/25 deck gun, two 20mm guns, two .30 cal. machine guns; Patrol Endurance 75 days;
+As built to the specifications: Displacement, Surfaced: 1,570 t., Submerged: 2,414 t.; Length 311' 8"; Beam 27' 4"; Draft 15' 3"; Speed, Surfaced 20.25 kts, Submerged 8.75 kts; Cruising Range, 11,000 miles surfaced at 10kts; Submerged Endurance, 48 hours at 2kts; Operating Depth, 400 ft; Complement 7 Officers 69 Enlisted; Armament, ten 21" torpedo tubes, six forward, four aft, 24 torpedoes, one 5"/25 deck gun, two 20mm guns, two .30 cal. machine guns; Patrol Endurance 75 days;

-Propulsion, FOUR "slow speed" main motors, two wound directly on a hollow, forged steel shaft that flanged up with its respective propellor shaft.
+Propulsion, FOUR "slow speed" main motors, two wound directly on a hollow, forged steel shaft that flanged up with its respective propeller shaft.
 There were NO reduction gears connecting the main motors to the propellor shafts.
 These were Elliot "double armature" motors, i.e. there were two separate 1350HP motors contained in each motor housing that were mechanically wound on one shaft.
 Each of the 4 motors could be electrically operated independently from the other three.
 Each of the two main motor housings contained cooling water and cooling air systems to service the motors.

-Also, the GUPPY-III conversion gave Volador four Gould TPX-67A - 126-cell batteries for a total of 504 cells contained in three battery wells.
-The third, smaller ("annex well") was located in the 15' hull section at the forward end of Control that was added during the GUPPY-III conversion.
+Also, the Guppy III conversion gave Volador four Gould TPX-67A - 126-cell batteries for a total of 504 cells contained in three battery wells.
+The third, smaller ("annex well") was located in the 15' hull section at the forward end of Control that was added during the Guppy III conversion.
 Fuel Capacity, 113,510 gal., two propellers.

 Data provided by "Pokeweed".